chowed/restaurants-open/README.md

 Test cases could have been added for the helper functions but the primary focus of this assignment is testing the querying function `getRestaurantsOpenAt` so that's what I focused on.

-Testing packages have been added to the dependencies rather than devDependencies since running tests is essential for this assignment.

 ## Improvements

-Improvements could be made to the efficiency of my day and time checks done by the function `checkDates`.
-This only applies to opening hour's segment where times go past midnight (start time > end time).
-A better way would be:
-- if the user's input day matches any of the segment days (e.g. `Sat-Tue`) but the time duration is wrong (start time to end of day), we check then check that day's start of day to end time.
-Return.
-- if the user's input day doesn't match the segment days, check one day past the last segment day and see if user's time falls between that day's start of day to end time.
-Return.
-This ensures that only 1 call of `checkDates` is needed rather than doing 2 (line 125-130).
+Improvements could be made to the checking the opening hours for a test case where there's a multi-day, and its end time is beyond Midnight e.g. `Tue-Wed 11 pm - 2 am`.
+Only 1 call to `checkDay` is required to determine if the user's day is correct (or potentially correct if time past midnight).
+Therefore the 2nd call to `checkDates` is redundant if this function is more accurate, and potentially more optimal.

+Having a test case that checks the throw message - was having trouble with chai checking the throw error.

 Could use the `pre-commit` npm package, which only accepts the commit once tests have run and been successful.
 This would guarantee that tests are run before being committed rather than having to rely on memory.

-Having varying logging levels using Winston so error logs triggered by test cases don't show up
+Having varying logging levels using Winston so error logs that might get triggered by test cases don't show up

-## Future improvements

-Improvements to the testing could be isolating the testing of a function to everything that doesn't include inner function calls.
-For example, `getRestaurantsOpenAt` calls `checkOpeningDaysAndHours` but perhaps a better way to test would be using sinon stubs on`checkOpeningDaysAndHours` to return a pre-determined value, since we are only interested in testing what `getRestaurantsOpenAt` is doing.
-A test for `checkOpeningDaysAndHours` can be done separately, and its inner function calls would also be stubbed.

 ## Tests